skoolkid/skoolkit/sphinx/source/ref-files.rst

 file IDs that may be used in the :ref:`paths` section, or the IDs defined by :ref:`page` sections.

-By default, SkoolKit defines three link groups with the following names and contents::
+By default, SkoolKit defines four link groups with the following names and contents::

   [Index:MemoryMaps:Memory maps]